LabeliaLabs/distributed-learning-contributivity/CONTRIBUTING.md

 What is installed inside a virtual environment is separated from your general Python setup.

-If you want to go futher, please refer to the [official documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+If you want to go further, please refer to the [official documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 If you are looking for more Python Virtual Environment resources, you might be interested in this post from [Real Python](https://realpython.com/python-virtual-environments-a-primer/).